Family Trees –––– Recollections –––– Read All About It–––– Strictly Solvay –––– Sandy Pond –––– Etc.

 But I must be one of very few people who finds it fascinating because I always have a difficult time locating the Who's Who, and after what I went through this year, I don't know if I'll bother again next year.

-I had just about given up home of finding the 1971 edition until I happened to be walking past a ... well, I guess you'd call it a magazine store in downtown Providence.
+I had just about given up home of finding the 1971 edition until I happened to be walking past a . . . well, I guess you'd call it a magazine store in downtown Providence.
 I don't usually glance in its widow because it's the kind of place you wouldn't glance into for fear one of your friends would see you and say, "Ah hah!
-You're glancing into that window!"
+You're glancing in that window!"

-But last week I did happen to glance in ... and noticed right away the distinctive red cover and black and white photos that are a trademark of the good ol' Who's Who.
+But last week I did happen to glance . . . and noticed right away the distinctive red cover and black and white photos that are a trademark of the good ol' Who's Who.

 You don't know how ridiculous you can feel until you find yourself surrounded by photos of bare breasts and simulated sex acts (on magazines with names like Orgy, Superstud, Playing Around, etc.) and you're standing there with a copy of Who's Who in Baseball.